-I started my career building an SEO agency from a few people and a handful of clients to over 500 clients and staff of over 100 people in less than a year.
+I started my career building an SEO agency from a few people and a handful of clients to more than 500 clients and 100+ employees in less than a year.

-Cut to several years later (2006) and I’m on the other side for a large company interviewing for agencies to provide extra support.
+Cut to several years later (2006) and I’m on the other side for classmates.com (at the time a very large company) and interviewing for agencies to provide extra support.

-The jump from working with a small to medium business into a large organization with corporate bureaucracy is not easy for any agency.
+The jump from working with a small to medium business into a large organization with corporate bureaucracy is not easy for anyone, especially an agency.

 Setting up expectations during the RFP process will not only help you weed out the capable from the not-so-capable, but will set you and them up for success in the long run.